QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

-The EPS growth for this quarter relative to the same quarter a year earlier for BAC (233.33%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
-Furthermore, EPS have been growing in excess of 100% in the latest 3 quarters.
-BAC passes the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for BAC (-16.00%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
+BAC fails the first requirement.

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
-BAC's annual earnings growth rate over the past five years of -40.07% fails this test.
+BAC's annual earnings growth rate of 153.89%, Based on the average of the 3 and 4 year historical EPS growth rates, passes this test.

 EARNINGS CONSISTENCY: [FAIL]

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-BAC, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.54, -0.29, -0.37, 0.01, 0.25, fails this criterion, as more than 1 dip is unacceptable to the methodology.
+BAC, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.01, 0.25, 0.90, 0.36, 1.28, fails this criterion, as earnings dipped.
+This is unacceptable to the methodology.